Could you be The Curragh’s best dressed in 2021?

 A panel of fashion industry judges will select the winners.
 The handful of stellar prizes includes tickets to next year's Festivals, Tipperary Crystal voucher (22nd May) and magnums of Taittinger.

 Details of how virtual racegoers can submit pictures of their outfits for consideration in our best-dressed awards will be coming soon.
 Sign up to our our newsletter to find out first.

 *As per Government guidelines on Covid-19, racing remains behind closed doors but we hope to welcome you back soon to let your style shine and for you to enjoy the chance to dress up.

-Join us at one of our style days at The Curragh racecourse in 2020.
+There is no formal dress code at The Curragh racecourse.
 Style days combine great racing & fashion with some fantastic prizes available for ladies and gentlemen.
 As well as high style, you can guarantee to experience first-class racing.

 Style competitions celebrate the age-old tradition of trackside style and celebrate modern trends, exuberant millinery and head-to-toe style and grooming.
-The Curragh has continued to evolve its style competitions to see them become highly anticipated events on the fashion social calendars for ladies and gentlemen, Take a look at the best dressed competition days for 2020 in which race-goers are actively encouraged to get involved and dress smart;
+The Curragh has continued to evolve its style competitions to see them become highly anticipated events on the fashion social calendars for ladies and gentlemen.

 There is no formal dress code in The Curragh racecourse but we recommend smart dress befitting of the occassion.
 Gentlemen usually wear a jacket with a collared shirt and tie but it is not compulsory wear ties or jackets.
 Smart casual is good and is the norm on most days.
 We encourage smart dress so feel free to dress up and enjoy the occasion.